A Strong Name For Your Business

 Weak marks are difficult, if not impossible, to successfully register with the USPTO.

 The weakest potential marks are those that are merely descriptive of your business.
 For example: Accurate Accounting, Pisano’s Pizza Place, or Flourtown Florist.
 These names tell you what the business is, sometimes including the name of the town it is located in or the name of the owner, but there is nothing distinctive about the name that would distinguish it from similar accounting firms, florists, or pizza shops.
-These marks are easier to market, but harder to protect.
+These marks are much easier to market, but also much harder to protect.

 Then there are marks that are simply ineligible for trademark protection.
 Period.